+The NDEP finances projects in Russia, including the Barents Region.
 The NDEP Fund still has EUR 56 million available for new projects.
-In the Russian part of the Barents Region, there is a need to modernise water and wastewater treatment systems, district heating system to reduce CO_2 emissions and coal-fired boiler houses to reduce black carbon emissions.
+In the Russian part of the Barents Region, there is a need to modernise water and wastewater treatment systems, district heating to reduce $\mathsf{CO}2$ emissions and coal-fired boiler houses to reduce black carbon emissions.